 This is why I can say that I have been writing professionally for longer than I have been a writer.
 A strange statement to digest, so I’ll give you a minute (cue Jeopardy theme).
 It took me a while to realize that programming was writing.
 Plus, coding gave me the tools to develop my own writing platforms.
 I have owned and operated numerous online ventures, from product review sites to mock news outlets.
 I didn’t realize it at the time, but I had crafted a bypass to the reputation grind.
 I had the next best thing: a killer web presence.

 That’s when my writing career began to take shape.
 I started learning more and more about the craft.
 I read constantly and devoured every pro tip I could find.
-The most exciting moment for me came when I was reading a book and could actually critique it.
+The most exciting moment came when I was reading a book and could actually critique it.
 “This writing sucks and this is why it sucks.”
 (I was reading my own book, but that’s beside the point.)
 I had gained the insight I needed to write decent fiction.
 I was by no means at a Douglas Adams level, but I finally had momentum and I’ve ridden it ever since.

 That’s what writing is to me, a never-ending battle of brain-melting masochism.
 It’s a skill you never truly master, which I find endlessly appealing.
 I enjoy learning new things and writing offers a bottomless pit of improvement.